Bareflank/standalone_cxx/README.md

 ### The Loader

-Although the C++ application that you just wrote above is compiled from a freestanding (i.e., compiled with `-ffreestanding`), we still need a way to execute the C++ application from a freestanding environment.
+Although the C++ application that you just wrote above is compiled from a freestanding environment (i.e., compiled with `-ffreestanding`), we still need a way to execute the C++ application from a freestanding environment.
 To do this, we must load the C++ application into our environment and then execute it.
 This extra step is needed because unlike C, which can be compiled into a flat binary and executed directly (mostly), C++ relies on several tables of information that are external to the executable code, something C does not rely on.
 These extra tables include the exception tables, init/fini routines for global construction and thread local storage (TLS).

 To create the loader, we first need to include some headers (in this example we will use UEFI):